LehaSex/CS2BhopPython/README.md

-# CS2BhopPython
+# CSSBhopPython

 ## 💬 What is this?
-This is a program for bhop in CS 2.
+This is a program for bhop in CS Source.
 It automatically emulates the scrolling of the mouse wheel, thereby helping in bhop.
 To launch executable doesn't need Python.

 ## 🛠️ Features
 - AutoPistol